thephpleague/plates/source/extensions/batch.md

 ## How the batch extension works

-The batch extension works well for "pipe" functions that accept one parameter, modify it, and then return it.
-It's important to note that it executes functions left to right.
+The batch extension works well for “pipe” functions that accept one parameter, modify it, and then return it.
+It’s important to note that it executes functions left to right.
 It will also favour extension functions over native PHP functions if there are conflicts.

 ~~~language-php
 <!-- Will output: JONATHAN -->